Error Reporting in Parsing Expression Grammars: Handling Syntax Errors with PEGs

 The error is reported in line \texttt{6} because the parser cannot complete a valid prefix of the language, since it unexpectedly finds the token \texttt{until} when it was expecting a command terminator (\texttt{;}).

-In PEGs, we can try to report errors using the remaining suffix, but this approach usually does not help the PEG to produce an error message like the one shown above.
+In PEGs, we can try to report errors using the remaining suffix, but this approach usually does not help the PEG produce an error message like the one shown above.
 In general, when a PEG finishes parsing the input, a remaining non-empty suffix means that parsing did not reach the end of file due to a syntax error.
-However, this remaining suffix usually does not indicate the position where the longest parse ends.
-This problem occurs because the failure of a parsing expression does not necessarily mean a failure of the whole parse.
-Actually, the failure usually implies that the PEG should backtrack and try a different alternative.
-For this reason, the remaining suffix probably indicates a position far away from the actual position where the first error happened in case parsing finishes without consuming the complete input.
+However, this suffix usually does not indicate the actual place of the error, as the error will have caused the PEG to backtrack to another place in the input.

 In our example, the problem happens when the PEG tries to recognize the sequence of commands inside the \texttt{repeat} command.
 Even though the program has a missing semicolon (\texttt{;}) in the assignment in line \texttt{5}, making the PEG fail to recognize the sequence of commands inside the \texttt{repeat} command, this failure is not treated as an error.
 Instead, this failure makes the recognition of the \texttt{repeat} command also fail.
-For this reason, the PEG backtracks the input to line \texttt{3} to try other to parse other alternatives for {\em CmdSeq}, and since they do not exist, its ancestor {\em Cmd}, that exist in the language.
+For this reason, the PEG backtracks the input to line \texttt{3} to try to parse other alternatives for {\em CmdSeq}, and since these do not exist, its ancestor {\em Cmd}.
 Since it is not possible to recognize a command other than \texttt{repeat} at line \texttt{3}, the parsing finishes without consuming all the input.
-Hence, if the PEG uses the remaining suffix to produce an error message, the PEG reports line 3 instead of line 6 as the location of the error.
+Hence, if the PEG uses the remaining suffix to produce an error message, the PEG reports line 3 instead of line 6 as the location where no further progress can be made.

+There is no perfect method to identify which information is the most relevant to report an error.
+In our example it is easy for the parser to correctly report what the error is, but it is easy to construct examples where this is not the case.
+If we add the semicolon in the end of line 6 and remove line 3, a predictive top-down parser would complain about finding an {\tt until} where it expected another statement, while the actual error is a missing {\tt repeat}.